VCCT-IMAD5112-2025-G1/assignment_2_ST10476528/README.md

 ## Characteristics

-* An easy-to-use interface with clear navigation * Instant feedback on responses * An automated score calculation * The ability to retake the test after finishing it straightforward and simple to modify or expand
+* An easy-to-use interface with clear navigation * Instant feedback on responses * An automated score calculation * The ability to retake the test after finishing it, straightforward and simple to modify or expand

 ---

 ## Made With

-The structure and layout are provided by **HTML**; styling and responsive design are provided by **CSS**; and all interactive functionality and logic are provided by **JavaScript**.
+The structure and layout are provided by **Android Studio**; styling and responsive design are provided by **Android Studio**; and all interactive functionality and logic are provided by **Kotlin**.

 ---